 Enabling this will compare the information provided by the person to existing records in Rock.
 If a match is found, it's likely the person already has a record.
-The person will be provided with a list of existing records with matching information, so they can select themselves if they already exist.
+The person will be given a list of existing records with matching information, so they can select themselves if they already exist.
+This duplicate checking is disabled for people with certain Account Protection Profile levels, as defined in your Security Settings.

-5 Connection Status
+6 Connection Status